Libmanan: Economy

-Libmanan, one of the largest and most populous municipality in the province, benefits from the transportation being offered by the Libmanan River, the railroad and the national highway.
+Libmanan, one of the largest and most populous municipalities in the province, benefits from the transportation being offered by the Libmanan River, the railroad, and the national highway.
 Though rail service through Libmanan no longer connects directly to Manila there are still commuter trips available bringing passengers to nearby Naga, Camarines Sur and the route that was reopened in 2015 bringing them all the way to Legazpi, Albay.

 Generally, Libmanan soil is adapted for growing different agricultural products.
 Portions are also adopted to pottery-the making of which has been a local industry for centuries.
 Libmanan has been the “rice-basket” not only of the province but of Southern Luzon-even during the Spanish regime.
 In spite of problems encountered by rice farmers, Libmanan maintains its status of being the rice granary of the province.

 Libmanan is the heart of the provinces of Camarines Sur, Quezon and Camarines Norte making the municipality the rice basket of Southern Luzon, other than these provinces products can also reach Metro Manila.

 Barangays of Bahao, Mambulo Nuevo, San Isidro, Bahay and Sibujo act as rural financial centers.